Diagnosis and Treatment of Biceps Tendon Tears at the Elbow in Wake County

 Following surgery, your arm will be immobilized in a cast or splint.
 Your physician may prescribe physical therapy and resistance exercises to help you regain range of motion and strength.
 Light work activities can resume soon after surgery, but heavy lifting and vigorous activity should be avoided for several months.
 The biceps tendon will take over 3 months to fully heal, so you must stay committed to your recovery plan.

 People who exercise and work to build strong biceps in the gym are at the greatest risk of tearing them.
 Warming up before a workout is extremely important, not only for your biceps, but for most other parts of your body as well.
 When working out, it is important to always start off slowly and gradually build up to the activity level you are comfortable with.
 The more repetition and force being put on the shoulder increases the likelihood of a biceps tear, so it is important that you stop working out if you feel any sort of pain.

 Expert Care for Elbow Injuries at Raleigh Orthopaedic

 At Raleigh Orthopaedic, our team of elbow specialists provides a wide range of surgical and nonsurgical treatments for elbow conditions, including biceps tendon tears at the elbow.
-After thorough evaluation of your injury, we will determine the best care plan based, catered specifically to your needs.
-To schedule an appointment at one of our clinics in Wake County, please contact us today.
+After a thorough evaluation of your injury, we will determine the best care plan based, catered specifically to your needs.
+To schedule an appointment at one of our clinics in Wake County, please contact us today or book online.